 Need a test for COVID-19?
-Click here for information from Grapefruit Testing.
+Click here for information from Santa Clara County.

 Safety and learning guide decisions for bringing students back to the classroom as pandemic conditions change.
 Risk assessment includes available resources for following public health orders.
 See our FAQ page for more.

 We are implementing the required and recommended safety measures issued by the California Department of Public Health in partnership with the Santa Clara County Public Health Department (PHD).
 View our Safe School Opening Plan for 2021-22.